 SDT can affect an executing program by inserting new code, modifying some existing code, or controlling the execution of the program in some way.
-A typical SDT has a software layer below the executable that controls and modifies the program code.
-There is a translation buffer in main memory in which an SDT keeps the modified executable, called a "fragment cache" or FC\$.
-A program executes directly in the fragment after being modified.
+The organization of a typical SDT system has a software layer below the executable that controls and modifies the program code.
+There is usually a translation buffer in which SDT keeps the modified executable, called a "fragment cache".
+A program executes directly in this cache after being modified.

-We use the reconfigurable and retargetable Strata SDT system, which supports many SDT applications, such as dynamic optimization, safe execution of untrusted binaries, and program profiling [11].
+We use the reconfigurable and retargetable Strata software dynamic translation system, which supports many SDT applications, such as dynamic optimization, safe execution of untrusted binaries, and program profiling [11].
+It is available for many platforms, including SPARC/Solaris 9, x86/Linux, MIPS/IRIX, and MIPS/Sony Playstation 2.

 Figure 1 shows the structure of Strata, which is arranged as a virtual machine (VM) that sits between the program and the CPU.
 The VM translates a program's instructions before they execute on the CPU.
 The VM mimics the standard hardware with fetch, decode, translate and execute steps.
-Fetch loads instructions from memory, decode cracks instructions into fields, and translate does any modifications to the instructions as they are written into the FC\$.
+Fetch loads instructions from memory, decode cracks instructions into their individual fields, and translate does any modifications to the instructions as they are written into the fragment cache.
 The translate step is the point at which the code can be modified.
 For example, in a binary translator, translate would convert one instruction set into another, or a code security checker might insert instrumentation to enforce policies on the use of operating system calls.
-The execute step occurs when control is returned to the binary in the FC\$.
+The execute step occurs when control is returned to the binary in the fragment cache.